How Greed Destroys Traders in the Option Market

 - Greed destroys planned targets

-Professional traders understand that consistent profit booking is more important than chasing every possible market move.
+Professional traders understand that regular profit booking is more important than trying to capture every market move.

 Greed Increases Risk-Taking

 They believe bigger quantity will create bigger profits quickly.
-But they forget that higher quantity also increases emotional pressure and risk dramatically.
+But they forget that bigger quantity also increases risk and emotional pressure.

-In the option market, volatility can change suddenly.
-One sharp move against the position can create very large losses within minutes.
+In option trading, one sudden move against the trade can create large losses within minutes.

 Greedy traders often: